Industrial Weld County

 Great Western Sugar Company Chimney

-The Windsor, Colorado chimney is an early 20th-century industrial structure, embodying a shift from brick to concrete for efficiency in the industrialization process.
-Its reinforced concrete structure, with red brick lining the interior, showcases the transition to modernity in northern Colorado.
+The Windsor, Colorado chimney is an early 20th-century industrial structure that reflects a shift from brick to concrete construction for improved efficiency during industrialization.
+Its reinforced concrete shell, paired with a red brick interior lining, marks a transition toward modern industrial building methods in northern Colorado.

-Designed by John V. Boland in 1914, it features a combination of firebrick and concrete for durability.
-Despite years of use, the chimney stands strong, with rusted steel beams visible in parts.
-Boland's patented design likely influenced the spread of concrete stacks in industrial architecture.
+Designed by John V. Boland in 1914, the chimney combines firebrick and concrete for durability.
+Despite decades of use, it remains structurally sound, with rusted steel beams visible in select areas.
+Boland’s patented design likely influenced the broader adoption of concrete stacks in industrial architecture.

 Kodak Colorado Division and the Recovery of Windsor Industry

-Once sprawling across 900 acres with 24 buildings, the Kodak Colorado Division plant in Windsor, Colorado, now stands as a physical reminder of its industrial legacy.
-Despite downsizing, the plant remains operational, providing employment for approximately 150 individuals and continuing its production activities.
+Once spanning 900 acres and housing 24 buildings, the Kodak Colorado Division plant in Windsor now stands as a physical reminder of the region’s industrial legacy.
+While the facility has been significantly downsized, it remains operational, employing approximately 150 people and continuing limited production activities.

 Downtown Greeley, Industry, and the Railway District

-The Downtown Greeley Railway District, prominently situated along the eastern edge of the Downtown, embodies the city's agricultural and manufacturing legacy.
-Its intersecting railroad tracks not only symbolize connectivity but also signify its historical significance in driving Greeley's economic growth.
+The Downtown Greeley Railway District, located along the eastern edge of the city center, embodies Greeley’s agricultural and manufacturing heritage.
+Its intersecting railroad lines symbolize both connectivity and the district’s historical role in regional economic growth.

-The following image of the Boyle Produce Company was selected to be part of A Sense of the Past: Exploring Nostalgia, the Town of Windsor Museums’ 9th annual Community Art and Poetry Exhibition.
+The following image of the Boyle Produce Company was selected for inclusion in A Sense of the Past: Exploring Nostalgia, the Town of Windsor Museums’ 9th annual Community Art and Poetry Exhibition.

 Weld County and the CanAm Highway Industrial Corridor